-We all know that you should apply sunscreen daily in summers but sometimes you don’t want to do it because you haven’t found the one you like.
+We all know that you should apply sunscreen daily in summer, but sometimes you don’t want to do it because you haven’t found the one you like.
 And not only in summers, but we also need sun protection all around the year!
 Also, sometimes you wonder why exactly you should apply sunscreen.
-So, here we are going to answer some of the basic questions about sunscreens and sun protection!
+So, here we will answer some of the basic questions about sunscreens and sun protection!

 Types of Sun Rays – UVA and UVB

 Two types of UV rays affect us – UVA and UVB.
 Both rays have different effects on our skin to different extents.

 UVA can penetrate deeper into the layers of skin as they have longer wavelengths.
 They can damage the skin elements, which are essential for maintaining the skin’s elasticity.
 Because of this, it can lead to signs of aging, such as fine lines and wrinkles.

 Unlike UVA, UVB affects the outer layers of skin.
 It can cause redness, skin burn, and hyperpigmentation.